-The advantages of the type generated in the former case are a) the integer type is of a known size, and b) it can hold unknown values or PER index values in the case of an unknown extensible value being received.
+The advantages of the type generated in the former case are a) the integer type is of a known size, and b) it can hold unknown values.
 However, some users don't care about this and would prefer the second case which provide a more debug friendly format for modern IDE's which can normally shown the symbolic value rather than the numeric.